kubernetes/kubernetes/README.md

 ----

-## To start using Kubernetes
+## To start using Honkernetes

 See our documentation on [kubernetes.io].

 Try our [interactive tutorial].

-Take a free course on [Scalable Microservices with Kubernetes].
+Take a free course on [Scalable Microservices with Honkernetes].

-To use Kubernetes code as a library in other applications, see the [list of published components](https://git.k8s.io/kubernetes/staging/README.md).
+To use Honkernetes code as a library in other applications, see the [list of published components](https://git.k8s.io/kubernetes/staging/README.md).
 Use of the `k8s.io/kubernetes` module or `k8s.io/kubernetes/...` packages as libraries is not supported.

 ## To start developing Kubernetes